Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: One-forms and Fredholm theory in the normal gauge

 and now all the additional terms are small if $T$ is small (where $|t|<T$), so the lack of critical points in the $x=0$ computation implies the analogous statement (in $|\hat t|>1$) for the general computation.

-This implies that one can use the standard stationary phase lemma, see e.g.\ \cite[Theorem~7.7.6]{Hor}.
+This implies that one can use the standard {\em parameter-dependent} stationary phase lemma, see e.g.\ \cite[Theorem~7.7.6]{Hor}.
 At $x=0$, the stationary points of the phase are $\hat t=0$, $\xi\hat\lambda+\eta\cdot\omega=0$, which remain critical points for $x$ non-zero due to the $x\hat t^2$ vanishing of the other terms, and when $T$ is small, so $x\hat t$ is small, there are no other critical points.
 (One can see this in a different way: above we worked with $|\hat t|\geq 1$, but for any $\ep>0$, $|\hat t|\geq\ep$ would have worked equally.)
-These critical points lie on a smooth codimension 2 submanifold of the parameter space, and the Hessian matrix at $x=0$, $\xi=0$, in whose neighborhood we are focusing on, is, in terms of $(\hat t,\omega^\parallel)$ with $\omega^\parallel=\omega\cdot\hat\eta$ the $\hat\eta$ component of $\omega$, $ $, which is elliptic.
-This means that all terms of the form $\hat t x$ times smooth functions will have contributions which are 1 differentiable and 1 decay order lower than the main terms, while $\hat t^3 x$-type terms will have contributions which are 2 differentiable and 1 decay order lower than the main terms.
+These critical points lie on a smooth codimension 2 submanifold of the parameter space.
+At $x=0$, $\xi=0$, in whose neighborhood we are focusing on, since this is where $N_{0,\digamma}$ is not elliptic, this submanifold is given by the vanishing of $(\hat t,\omega^\parallel)$, with $\omega^\parallel=\omega\cdot\hat\eta$ the $\hat\eta$ component of $\omega$.
+Moreover, the $(\hat t,\omega^\parallel)$-Hessian matrix there is $ $, which is elliptic.
+We thus use the stationary phase lemma in the $(\hat t,\omega^\parallel)$ variables.
+This gives that all terms of the form $\hat t x$ times smooth functions will have contributions which are 1 differentiable and 1 decay order lower than the main terms, while $\hat t^3 x$-type terms will have contributions which are 2 differentiable and 1 decay order lower than the main terms.
 For us in this section only the principal terms matter, unlike in the 2-tensor case considered in the next section, so any $O(x\hat t)$ terms are actually ignorable for our purposes.
-Moreover, when evaluated on tangential-tangential tensors (which is our interest here), $\dot\gamma_{x,y,\lambda,\omega}(t)$ can be replaced by
+Moreover, when evaluated on tangential forms (which is our interest here, as we are analyzing $N_{j,\digamma}$), $\dot\gamma_{x,y,\lambda,\omega}(t)$ can be replaced by

 with $\hat\Gamma^{(2)}$ smooth.